 Sometimes in the competencies section, employers are also giving more detailed bullet points referring to performance indicators under each competency.
 For example, rather than simply a section on leadership skills, this section may be broken down into providing evidence that you can meet certain performance indicators within this competency.
 This could be performance managing teams, encouraging teams to achieve targets and managing low team morale.

 Try to give examples of all performance indicators mentioned.
 If the question doesn’t have performance indicators listed, you can look at the person specification and/or job description to help you to form your answer for each competency question.

 4) Review your answers

-Review your answers and check for spelling and grammar.
-You can copy and paste into a Word document if the application form doesn’t have this facility.
+Review your answers and check for spelling and grammar – copy and paste into a Word document if the application form doesn’t have this facility.
 Get a friend (or Hilt!) to review your answers for content and readability.
-You want to make sure the reader understands your points and that they are being put forward in the best way possible to someone who doesn’t know your CV.
+You want to make sure the reader understands your points and that they are being put forward in the best way possible to someone who doesn’t know you or your experience.

 5) Save a draft

 Applications may seem like a mammoth task but we’ll share a secret – doing the legwork now will fast forward your interview preparation.
-You were going to have to prepare this information at some point during the job search whether it is updating the CV, prepping for interview questions or filing in the dreaded job application form has saved you some of that work!
+You were going to have to prepare this information at some point during the job search whether it is updating your CV or prepping for interview questions – filing in the dreaded job application form has saved you some of that work!